TABurrows/taburrows.github.io/_docs/google-cloud/database-cloud-spanner.md

 WHERE c.PortfolioId = pr.PortfolioId AND c.CategoryId = pr.CategoryId;
 ```

-This execution plan starts with a distributed union, which distributes subplans to remote servers that have splits of the table Category.
+This execution plan starts with a distributed union, which distributes subplans to remote servers that have SPLITS of the table Category.
 Because Product is an interleaved table of Category, each remote server is able to execute the entire subplan on each remote server without requiring a join to a different server.

-The subplans contain a cross apply.
+The subplans contain a CROSS APPLY.
 Each cross apply performs a table scan on table Category to retrieve PortfolioId, CategoryId, and CategoryName.
 The cross apply then maps output from the table scan to output from an index scan on index CategoryByCategoryName, subject to a filter of the PortfolioId in the index matching the PortfolioId from the table scan output.
 Each cross apply sends its results to a serialize result operator which serializes the CategoryName and ProductName data and returns results to the local distributed unions.
 The distributed union aggregates results from the local distributed unions and returns them as the query result.